tedivm/puppet-psad/README.md

 ## Usage

 All interaction with the ntp module can do be done through the main psad class.
-This means you can simply toggle the options in `psad` to have full functionality of the module.
+This means you can simply toggle the configs in `psad` to have full functionality of the module.